Kilsyth and Bonnybridge Railway: Operation

 Following the opening of the line there were normally four passenger trains daily between Glasgow and Bonnybridge.
 The Caledonian operated onwards trains from Bonnybridge to Larbert.
 Some NBR trains ran throughout between Glasgow and Larbert via Bonnybridge.
 The Caledonian also owned the Forth and Clyde Canal at this time.
 The canal ran parallel to the railway, and the Caledonian went to considerable lengths to arrange mineral line connections to the canal, to facilitate its use by mining companies, providing stiff competition for the railway.

-The Company planned an ambitious scheme to construct a three-mile tunnel under the Forth to Dunfermline, but the first half-year profits of £297, enabling a dividend of 0.375%, illustrated how impossible such a scheme would be.
-In despair the directors prepared to abandon the line, and obtained Parliamentary powers to do so, but business picked up a little and they did not proceed with the closure.
+The company planned an ambitious scheme to construct a three-mile tunnel under the Forth to Dunfermline, but the first half-year profits of £297, enabling a dividend of 0.375%, illustrated how impossible such a scheme would be.
+In despair the directors prepared to abandon the line, and obtained legal powers in an act of Parliament allowing it to do so, but business picked up a little and they did not proceed with the closure.